15 Breakfast Foods You Probably Should Try to Avoid

 A glass of juice

 Dulan is surprised by how many non-breakfast eaters grab a glass of juice and call it a meal.
 “It’s all carbs, all sugar, and you’re not balancing it out with other nutrients,” she explains.
 Same goes for healthy-looking, cold-pressed green juices, too; just because it contains kale doesn’t make it a solid breakfast.
-“These often don’t have enough protein, which will accelerate your hunger by mid-morning,” says Janet Helm, RD, a Chicago, IL-based registered dietitian at Nutrition Unplugged.
+“These often don’t have enough protein, which will accelerate your hunger by mid-morning,” says Janet Helm, RD, a Chicago-based registered dietitian at Nutrition Unplugged.
 She suggests taking in something with fiber, protein, and fat like an apple with peanut butter.
-And make sure you’re not making these healthy breakfast mistakes.

 Another popular choice among people who aren’t hungry for a morning meal is coffee.
 But some coffee add-ons can be carb or sugar bombs, says Dulan.
 “Many people like their coffee with added syrups, sugar, and other ingredients that can add calories without adding much-needed protein or fiber.”
 The caffeine boost may give you an immediate energizing jolt, but it won’t provide all-morning nourishment.

-With sugar, refined carbs, and deep-fried fat, doughnuts are another breakfast food to avoid.
+With sugar, refined carbs, and deep-fried fat, doughnuts are another breakfast food to avoid when you can.
 “These can be an occasional treat on a weekend, but should not be the foundation of your weekday breakfast,” says Helm.
 If you’re going to indulge, at least pair the doughnut with protein or fat, suggests Batayneh, to help stabilize your blood sugar and avoid an energy crash.
 Try a handful of nuts, glass of milk or a hardboiled egg.

 Toast with butter

 Popping a piece of bread in the toaster and spreading some butter on it can be a quick, easy breakfast.
 However, you’ll probably be hungry again in 45 minutes.
 A simple piece of toast doesn’t contain any protein.
 It’s better to eat it as a side with a more substantial breakfast, such as a vegetable omelet or spread it with protein-rich nut butter.
-And make sure the bread you’re toast is 100 percent whole grain to be even healthier.
-Try these 55 delicious ways to cook eggs.
+You can use 100% whole grain bread to be even healthier.

 “Muffins can look so virtuous, especially if they have ‘bran’ in the name or if they look dark,” says Helm.
 “But many are just cake in disguise, without much whole grain or fiber.”
 Plus big bakery muffins often have more calories than you realize—as many as 600 to 800.
 If you must have a store-bought muffin try to eat only half, and combine it with protein, like Greek yogurt.
 You can also make a healthy batch yourself; keep in the freezer and defrost one on hectic mornings.